edgamat/edgamat.github.io/_posts/2023/01/2023-01-08-Unsound-CSharp.md

 Here's a good definition of soundness with respect to a programming language:

-> Roughly speaking, a language is "sound" if the static type of every symbol is guaranteed to be compatible with its runtime value.
+> Roughly speaking, a language is "sound" if the static type of every symbol is guaranteed to be compatible with its run-time value.

 Source: https://effectivetypescript.com/2021/05/06/unsoundness/

 Here's an example.
-If the TypeScript language service defines a variable to be a number at build time then it is guaranteed to be a number at runtime.
+If the TypeScript language service defines a variable to be a number at build time then it is guaranteed to be a number at run-time.
 But in TypeScript we know that may not be true.

 ```typescript
 const xs = [0, 1, 2];  // type is number[]